 Radiologik DJ plays mp3, AAC, Apple Lossless, AIFF, and WAV files.
 It can be set to obey iTunes Sound Check values and use a more advanced loudness gain tool such as iVolume to set those.
 For the right radio sound you can edit properties of each track for start, stop, ramp, overlap, fade-in, and fade-out and those values are stored with the audio file even if it moves from Mac to Mac.

 Use Track Prep in the free Radiologik Scheduler Basic to analyze your tracks ahead of time for best radio transitions.

 Take it online

 It uses iTunes as its database utilizing playlists and particularly smart playlists for song selection with its own top logic using a weekly schedule.

 Radiologik Scheduler Basic is Free with DJ.
 It supports picks and fills from iTunes playlists with time instructions, artist separation, unique track checking, and best fit exact time searching for top of the hour placement for station IDs or other arbitrary times.

 Radiologik Scheduler Advanced is a mode for scheduler which further supports voiceover intros and outros for specific tracks, artists, albums.
 It includes support of scheduling spot/ad flight runs, podcast subscribe and play, silence sensor, date matching track titles, and time announcements and sells for just $96.00.

 Either mode, same program, is always available to download and try.

 Learn by video

-To learn more about Radiologik DJ and Scheduler, visit the Radiologik video site for 3 1/2 hour's worth of overviews and comprehensive tutorials.
+To learn more about Radiologik DJ and Scheduler, visit the Radiologik video site for 4+ hours of overviews and comprehensive tutorials.
 It's easy to get started and as your wants get more sophisticated you'll find so much has been thought of and done.